 - 1/2 cup regular or butter flavored shortening

 - 1 cup buttermilk

 Cream Cheese Icing (double this if you like more icing)

-Prepare icing.
+- Prepare icing.
 Stir cream cheese, butter and some of the sugar together, then beat until smooth.
 Slowly add remaining sugar.
 Beat until smooth and creamy.
 Beat in vanilla.
+Add milk as needed to make icing creamy.
 Spread icing between cake layers and on top of cake.